-For most women who suffer a silent miscarriage they head into their early pregnancy scan with no idea that anything is wrong.
-A missed miscarriage is typically diagnosed when an ultrasound is done prior to 20 weeks of pregnancy and no fetal heartbeat is found or the embroy appears too small for the progression of the pregnancy.
+Most women who experience a silent miscarriage head into their early pregnancy scan with no idea that anything is wrong.
+A missed miscarriage is typically diagnosed when a routine ultrasound or early pregnancy scan shows no fetal heartbeat or an embryo that appears too small for the progression of the pregnancy.

 Once a miscarriage has been confirmed your health care provider will discuss your best options for treatment.
-There are several treatments for removing the embryo from the body and ensuring you don’t experience other complications such as infection.
+There are several treatments for removing the embryonic tissue from the body and ensuring you don’t experience other complications such as infection.

 Treatment options might include:

-- Expectant management – wait for the body to pass the embryonic tissue on its own
+- Expectant management – if there are no infection complications, you can wait for the body to pass the embryonic tissue on its own

 - Medical management – take a medication that will trigger your body to pass the tissue